PrimeDAO/prime-deals-dapp/README.md

 ### Firebase Local development environment setup

-Assuming that a Firebase Project is already setup (otherwise see [how to setup a new project](#new-firebase-project-setup))
+Assuming that a Firebase Project is already setup and you have access to API key and other secrets (otherwise see [how to setup a new project](#new-firebase-project-setup))

 1. Add Firebase environment variables to `.env` file.
 You can find them in the Firebase console [https://console.firebase.google.com](https://console.firebase.google.com/) Under “Project settings” → “Your apps” → select the app you want to use